-Here, Admin can set “Yes” to display cookie static block on the front end else “No”.
+Here, the admin can set “Yes” to display cookie static block on the front end else “No”.

 Cookie Block Display Position –

-Here, Admin can set the position of Cookie Block as Bottom Left or Bottom Right.
+Here, the admin can set the position of Cookie Block as Bottom Left or Bottom Right.
 When customers/sellers accept this cookie notice it will not display for one day.

 Cookie Static Block Identifier –

-Here, Admin has to enter Static block Identifier code to display that static block on the frontend.
+Here, the admin has to enter Static block Identifier code to display that static block on the frontend.

 When you install the module, automatically a default static block will be created.
-Admin can create other new Static Blocks or can edit in default static block.
+The admin can create other new Static Blocks or can edit in default static block.

 For this, follow this path Content> Block then click on the select option in the Action column and you can edit or delete the Default Static block as below snapshot.